 - SST k-ω,

 - MPAKN k-ε.

 4. Number of prismatic boundary layers.
-Besides turbulence modeling meshing is the subject that is still good for many books and papers to write.
+Besides turbulence modelling meshing is the other subject that still can fill many books and scientific papers.

 If we just concentrate on boundary layer mesh made of prismatic elements, then the two most important parameters – thickness and number of layers – highly depend on the actual task and turbulence model.
-Our RnD colleagues at the fan manufacturing company for example use 6-8 layers in general, and one of the references mention maximum 10 layers for high Reynolds numbers and for low Re turbulence models even 40 layers may be necessary.
+Our RnD colleagues at the fan manufacturing company for example use 6-8 layers in general.
+One of the references mention maximum 10 layers for high Reynolds numbers and for low Re turbulence models even 40 layers may be necessary.

 5. Torque on the axis of rotor.
-One of the results professionals look at is the torque measured on the axis of rotor.
-Both from pressure and from viscous forces are calculated, because torques from viscous forces could reach 6-8% of the overall amount which can not be neglected if you want accuracy.
+One of the results professionals look at is the torque measured on the rotor axis.
+Torque is calculated both from pressure and viscous forces.
+Because torque from viscous forces could reach 6-8% of the overall value this can not be neglected if you want accuracy.

 6. Shear stress on blade surfaces.
 Shear stress can be highlighted both as scalar (the magnitude only) and as vector on blade surfaces.
-The reason for calculating and analysing it is that it pretty obviously shows what is happening on the blades: if the magnitude is small, the flow is separated from the surface.
-This can be used as a sign to show where blade geometry should be modified.
+The reason for calculating and analysing it is that it pretty obviously shows what is happening on the blades.
+If the magnitude is small, the flow is separated from the surface.
+This can be used as a sign to highlight where blade geometry should be modified.